 Entertainment

-Sure, you’ve bowled… but have you been to a traditional German bowling club?
-Nine pin bowling is a German style of bowling that only exists in Texas and The Blanco Bowling Club is one of only eleven still operating.
-We won’t get into the rules of the game but the rules of the club are that you have to make a reservation 7 days in advance.
-They also have a little cafe if you’re feeling peckish after knocking down some pins.
+Sure, you’ve been bowling, but have you been to a traditional German bowling club?
+Nine-pin bowling is a German style of bowling that only exists in Texas, and The Blanco Bowling Club is one of only eleven still operating.
 If you're in the mood for a little retail therapy, stop by Brieger Pottery and take a piece of the Texas Hill Country home with you.
 Brieger Pottery owners Jan and Jon Brieger make a variety of functional clay items using clay native to Texas.
 Housed in a former Baptist church, Rain Bird Rustic Furniture, Art, and Antiques has one of the most diverse selections in town for anyone looking for some retail therapy.
 The gallery pulls from local, national, and international artists specializing in jewelry, decor, collectibles, and bigger pieces for the home.
+For a fun night of dancing, head over to the Twin Sisters Dance Hall.
+Two-step, listen to the live band and enjoy a late-night snack from the onsite Old 300 BBQ food truck.

 Beer, Wine & Spirits